oldiya/olalladiaz.net/_posts/2018-10-26-working-with-gpkg-r.markdown

 tbldf <- as.data.frame (tbldata) #Create a data frame
 ```

-I also created a super simple function to save time, it looks like this:
+I have also created a super simple function to save time when I load several files, it looks like this:

 ```R
 load_databasegpkg <- function (GPKG, layer){ # e.g.GPKG = "MV_N5411E.gpkg",  layer = "stratum"